daisy33/Vocabulary/README.md

-C# Vocabulary WPF-App that assists in quickly producing Japanese-English vocabulary lists related to specific texts
+C# WPF-App that assists in quickly producing Japanese-English vocabulary lists related to specific texts

 Dear readers of this github.com website!

 Intention

-I am thinking of producing a WPF-App that helps the user study the Japanese language by assisting the user in his production of individual vocabulary lists as a base for the user's personal studies.
+I am thinking of producing a WPF-App that helps the user study the Japanese language by assisting the user in his production of individual vocabulary lists as a base for the user's studies.

 Source